 - 6 mm crochet hook and 5.5 mm hook for side border

-- category 4 cotton yarn (yarn shown is HOBBY LOBBY I LOVE THIS COTTON in white (two 3.5 ounce skeins) small amounts of and black (color 3) and Paintbox cotton aran in mustard (color 1) yellow and slate grey (color 2)
+- category 4 cotton yarn (yarn shown is HOBBY LOBBY I LOVE THIS COTTON in white (two 3.5 ounce skeins) 360 yards, small amounts of and black (color 3) and Paintbox cotton aran in mustard (color 1) yellow and slate grey (color 2)

 - tapestry needle